pedronachtigall/Repeat-annotation-pipeline/README.md

  - ```Cadam_primary_chromosomes.hard.masked.fasta``` is the hard-masked genome file.

 ## References
-If you use this tutorial or any of the resources/scripts, please consider citing: [Nachtigall et al., in prep]().
+If you use this tutorial or any of the resources/scripts, please consider citing: [Nachtigall et al., 2025](https://doi.org/10.1093/molbev/msaf058).

 If you use the curated set of repeat sequences from snakes, cite the original manuscript: [Castoe et al., 2013](https://doi.org/10.1073/pnas.1314475110).